nikdim03/ios-udemy/README.md

 - [Todoey](https://github.com/nikdim03/todoey)
 - [Nutracker](https://github.com/nikdim03/nutracker) (Not part of the course, but was developed in parallel with it)

 Feel free to take a look at my projects and leave feedback.
-I am always looking to improve and learn more!
+I am always seeking ways to improve and expand my knowledge!